NumEconCopenhagen/projects-2019-pytonen/dataproject/README.md

 Looking at the employment shares for men and women it the employment for men is more volatile than for women.
 This might be explained by the fact that men in general have jobs that are more sensitive to changes in business cycles than women.

 ## Packages needed to run our notebook
-To run our notebook the following the Statistics Denmark API package needs to be installed: https://github.com/elben10/pydst
+To run our notebook the following API package from Statistics Denmark needs to be installed: https://github.com/elben10/pydst

 By following the link you will find the guide to install pydst with pip installer before running the code.